4kpros/documentation/README.md

    - Restart the server

-# Step 3: Create devops group, ci(for automation) group and data folder
+# Step 3: Create devops group(to have access to server data), ci group(for automation)

 1. Create devops group for server data access(the path /mnt/node/data/apps is called `NODE_APPS_DATA_PATH`).
 Add more users if needed (e.g. and for my personal usage: prosper as example)